 Speak to your doctor on how she/he would like you take Agrylin.

 Recommended adult dose – 1MG per day.
 Taken in two divided doses.
-Further adjustment may be needed.
+Further adjustments may be needed.

 Do not exceed more than 2.5MG in a single dose and your daily dose should not be more than 10MG.